 Important comment from Dr. Ann Moser: Lorenzo’s oil, a mixture of erucic and oleic acids, is still used in some countries to normalize VLCFA levels.
 The Peroxisome Disease laboratory at the Kennedy Krieger Institute in Baltimore routinely reports erucic acid (C22:1) levels when measuring plasma VLCFA.
 Certain oils used in cooking, such as mustard seed oil, have naturally high levels of erucic acid and, thus, can lead to an elevation similar to that observed during Lorenzo oil therapy.

-Women with ALD: Increased concentration of VLCFA in plasma and/or cultured skin fibroblasts is present in approximately 85% of women with ALD; 15-20% of known women with ALD have normal plasma concentration of VLCFA.
-The average plasma VLCFA results obtained from women with ALD are shown in Table 1.
-The discriminant function reported in Moser AB et al (1999) is not able to distinguish all women with ALD from the normal control range (see the Figure).
-Women should be tested genetically when ALD is suspected and VLCFA concentrations are normal.
+Females with ALD: Increased concentration of VLCFA in plasma and/or cultured skin fibroblasts is present in approximately 85% of females with ALD; 15-20% of known females with ALD have normal plasma concentration of VLCFA.
+The average plasma VLCFA results obtained from females with ALD are shown in Table 1.
+The discriminant function reported in Moser AB et al (1999) is not able to distinguish all females with ALD from the normal control range (see the Figure).
+Women should be tested genetically when adrenoleukodystrophy is suspected and VLCFA concentrations are normal.

-The ABCD1 gene is the only gene associated with ALD.
-More than 750 different mutations have been identified in ABCD1 [Kemp et al. 2001].
-Many ALD kindred’s have a unique mutation.
+The ABCD1 gene is the only gene associated with adrenoleukodystrophy.
+More than 800 different mutations have been identified in ABCD1 [The ALD Mutation Database].
+Many adrenoleukodystrophy kindred’s have a unique mutation.
 All proven pathogenic mutations identified in the ABCD1 gene are catalogued on this website.

-Boehm and colleagues have developed and validated a robust DNA diagnostic test for ALD involving non-nested genomic amplification of the ALD gene, followed by fluorescent dye-primer sequencing and analysis.
+Boehm and colleagues have developed and validated a robust DNA diagnostic test for adrenoleukodystrophy involving non-nested genomic amplification of the adrenoleukodystrophy gene, followed by fluorescent dye-primer sequencing and analysis.
 The method covers all coding exons and the flanking intron-exon junctions in 10 separate amplicons [Boehm et al. 1999] and (see also the sequencing page).
-This protocol provides a highly reliable means of determining carrier status in women at risk for transmitting ALD and is applicable to a clinical diagnostic laboratory.
+This protocol provides a highly reliable means of determining heterozygous status in women at risk for transmitting adrenoleukodystrophy and is applicable to a clinical diagnostic laboratory.
 This method has become the diagnostic sequence-based analysis of choice for many laboratories worldwide.

-ALD is inherited in an X-linked manner.
-The ABCD1 gene is the only gene associated with ALD.
+Adrenoleukodystrophy is inherited in an X-linked manner.
+The ABCD1 gene is the only gene associated with adrenoleukodystrophy.